djhmateer/djhmateer.github.io/_posts/2020-10-20-running jekyll on wsl2.md

 ## Performance

-Perf went from 35seconds to 10seconds
+Perf went from 35 seconds to 10 seconds

 ![alt text](/assets/2020-10-19/perf.jpg "Performance is still quite slow for me")]

-After my laptop was left for a while this went down to around 7seconds.
+After my laptop was left for a while this went down to around **7 seconds - wow!**

 ## Windows Explorer